codeforcash/github-to-keybase-mirror/README.md

 **No worries**

-All of this should fall within the AWS free tier.
+All of this should fall within the AWS free tier!

 # Setup